bhumi1102/rails/guides/source/layouts_and_rendering.md

 end
 ```

-Once you need to do anything other than `render :index` from the `index` action, you'd define the `index` method.
+But we do not need write the above boilerplate `index` action.
+You'd define the `index` method once you need to do anything other than `render :index`.
 If you create a `Book` model and add the following index action to `BooksController`:

 ```ruby
 class BooksController < ApplicationController